spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 > start £900 a day, 3 month contract.

 Ok, that's a bit harsh! it's the truth, Ruth!
-It all sounds a bit cliché now.
+It all sounds a bit cliché now as well.

-Being a developer I begin to notice patterns with each call I got, the same questions kept get asked over and over.
+Being a developer I began to notice patterns with each call I got, the same questions kept getting asked over and over.
 Also as a developer I want to keep things [DRY] to save myself (and the recruiter) a bit of time.

-faq
+So to this end I decided to add an [FAQ] section to my personal portfolio, this was a list of all the questions I had been asked on the many calls previously, so, rather than have the recruiter have me on the phone for ten minutes just to qualify me for the role they could do the _vast_ majority of that with the provided FAQ, almost like a reverse job spec, all they have to do is check off my wants and needs from the list I have already provided.

+For some reason, a lot of recruiters would insist on talking to me, then proceed to ask the same questions.
+This qualify them to me as someone that didn't value my time and they'd lose any credibility they may have had with me.

 making a site, this is more for prospective employers rather than recruiters and although the majority of them will talk to you as